This post may contain Affiliate Links. Read my full disclosure for more info

 There are three main Cricut models – The Cricut Explore, Cricut Maker and Cricut Joy.
 The Cricut Joy was just released in March 2020 and is a miniature sized version of the other two models.
 So, this makes it perfect for smaller crafting and labeling projects.

 The Cricut EasyPress is not a cutting machine, but an accessory that many Cricut users use for their heat transfer and infusible ink designs.
 Since the EasyPress isn’t a cutting machine, we’ll cover this after you find the perfect cutting machine for your crafting projects.

-The Cricut Explore Air 2 is the newest model for the Cricut Explore series machines.
-I wouldn’t recommend purchasing the later models of the explore series as the software may be outdated and they don’t offer the Bluetooth function for wireless cutting like the Explore Air 2 model does.
+The Cricut Explore Air 3 is the newest model for the Cricut Explore series machines.
+I wouldn’t recommend purchasing any later model than the 2 or 3 as the software may be outdated and they don’t offer the Bluetooth function for wireless cutting like the Explore Air 2 and Explore Air 3 models do.

 - Powerful cutting blades